alo7/controlist/README.md

 * Support association level permission
 * Filter attributes for READ permission
 * Check changed and previous value for persistence operation
-* CRUD permission support lambda, argument is "Relation" for READ or "Object" for persistence(ActiveRecord 4.1+)
+* CRUD permission support lambda, argument is "Relation" for READ or "Object" for persistence
 * Attribute value check support lambda and raw sql
 * Modify permissions on the fly
 * Skip permission check on demand